Endy Chow

-Endy Chow Kwok-yin (born 11 December 1979) is a Hong Kong actor, singer and songwriter.
+Chow Kwok-yin (born 11 December 1979), better known as Endy Chow, is a Hong Kong actor, singer and songwriter.

 Early life

 Chow was born on 11 December 1979 at Hong Kong Sanatorium & Hospital in Happy Valley, his family immigrated to New Zealand when he was 13.
 He went to Japan to further his studies when he was 19.

 Career

 At 15, Chow formed a band with friends (including current members of Climax), naming it Zarahn after the band's first guitar teacher.
 Thereafter, Zarahn composed more than 100 songs.
 He was signed to Warner Hong Kong as a solo artist in September 2003 after a friend, Candy Hung, helped pass his demo tape to composer and producer, Joannes Lam.

-He currently has three releases: the 'Endy Chow EP', 'Greenhouse Balloon' and recently his new album 'Light'.
+He currently has three releases: the 'Endy Chow EP', 'Greenhouse Balloon' (溫室氣球) and recently his new album 'Light'.

 In 2005, he performed in the male lead role in Denise Ho's stage musical, "The Butterfly Lovers".

 In a recent interview, Endy said that he is interested in the music industry because he likes to create music from scratch.
 He finds it very rewarding and thanks all his fans for the continuous support given.